gkopte/drlnd_navproj/Report.md

 A buffer is created to store the interactions between the agent and the environment.
 This buffer is populated with the experiences of the agent, each experience being a tuple consisting of the state, action, reward, the next state, and a 'done' flag.
 When the buffer reaches its capacity, it begins to overwrite old experiences with new ones.
 No version of the prioritized Replay Buffer has been implemented in this solution.

+# Ideas for Future Work

+The first improvement worth exploring is the implementation of Double DQN.
+This method, which can be incorporated with minimal adjustments to the existing learning algorithm, could potentially boost the performance of our agent by addressing the overestimation bias of traditional DQN.

+Another strategy to boost our agent's performance is the integration of Prioritized Experience Replay.
+This technique gives precedence to more informative experiences, potentially accelerating and improving the learning process by focusing on important transitions.